-- Operating expenses such as management fees, administrative and general, professional fees, investor relations and promotion, reporting issuer costs and salaries and benefits totaled \$517,813 for the year ended December 31, 2012 (year ended December 31, 2011 \$821,521).
-The decrease of \$303,708 is due mainly to cost saving initiatives implemented by the Company. - Interest and other income for the year ended December 31, 2012, was \$563 (year ended December 31, 2011 \$6,342) due to a decrease in the Company's cash position. - The Company recognized income of \$81,050 (year ended December 31, 2011 \$nil) due to the retirement of the liability for the deferred premium on flow-through shares. - On April 24, 2012, the Company granted 1,200,000 options at a price of \$0.12 per share, expiring April 24, 2017.
-The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: a five-year expected average life; share price of \$0.10; 110.81% volatility; risk-free interest rate of 1.68%; and a dividend yield of 0%.
+On April 24, 2012, the Company granted 1,200,000 options of the Company at a price of \$0.12 per share, expiring April 24, 2017.
+The fair value of these options at the date of grant was estimated using the Black-Scholes option pricing model with the following assumptions: a five year expected average life; share price of \$0.10; 111% volatility; risk-free interest rate of 1.68%; and a dividend yield of 0%.
 Volatility is calculated based on the changes in historical stock prices over the expected life of the options.
-The fair value assigned to these options was \$92,400, which was expensed to the statement of operations with a corresponding amount allocated to contributed surplus.
+The fair value assigned to these options was \$92,400, which was expensed to the unaudited condensed interim consolidated statement of loss and comprehensive loss with a corresponding amount allocated to equity settled share-based payment reserve.
 These options have fully vested.

-Several variables were used when determining the value of stock options using the Black-Scholes valuation model:
+Several variables were used when determining the value of stock options using the Black-Scholes option pricing model:

-Expected term: the Company used the expected term of five years for the 1,200,000 options, which is the maximum term ascribed to the stock options issued.
+Expected term: the Company used the expected term of five years for the options granted, which is the maximum term ascribed to the stock options issued.
 The Company chose the maximum term because it is difficult to determine with any reasonable degree of accuracy when these stock options will be exercised.